 Moving your banking to Suncorp

-Once you have opened your Suncorp account, log in to Suncorp Internet Banking.
-If you don’t currently use Internet Banking, registration is easy!
+Once you've opened your Suncorp account, log in to Suncorp Internet Banking.
+If you don’t currently use Internet Banking, registration is easy.

-To navigate to the Suncorp Account Switching tool, scroll down at the bottom of your listed bank accounts and click on the import payees and billers you have stored at other banks’.
+To navigate to the Account Switching tool, scroll down to the bottom of your listed bank accounts and click on ‘Import payees and billers you have stored at other banks’.

 Things to know